FayiZ333/N8N_Ai_Voice_Agent/README.md

     Closure:
     • Confirm appointment or callback.
     • Offer extra help only if relevant.
-    • End with: “Thank you for contacting Smith Dental Clinic.
+    • End with: “Thank you for contacting Test Clinic.
 Have a great day.”

     ⸻